-"Novem" Oil on Panel - 4 x 4 inches
+"Novem" Original Oil on Panel - 4 x 4 inches

 American Robins stick around fairly late into the fall and winter and I always wonder when they're going to head south.
 This year, we had an early snowstorm in October that brought over 10 inches, but down by Lake Superior just a stone's throw away, they got a lot less snow from the same system.
 So, this year's robins had places nearby to search for food that wasn't covered by all that snow.
 And of course, trees that are beneficial to wildlife give these birds sustenance before their migration to warmer climates.
 Some robins stick around all winter, but I haven't seen that at my home.
 I'm always looking for native plants that are beneficial to wildlife, especially birds, so any native tree or shrub with berries is a hit with me.
 Areas of my yard that are left to grow wild bring me so much more joy and entertainment than a well-manicured one, so every year mowed areas become fewer and fewer as natives start taking over.
 I try to help nature with new plantings every year.